ClintJensen/CovNet_Human_Drawings/code/README.md

-# Draw-a-Person analysis scripts
+# Draw-a-Person analysis and assembly scripts for NEXT and CovNet

-Directory containing scripts to predict age-group and age-years from VGG19 feature vectors
+Directory containing scripts to predict aspects of human participants (e.g., age-group and age-years) from NEXT embeddings and VGG19 feature vectors

 ## Prerequisites
-Tested on Linux/Debian distro.
-It may run in MacOS
-Otherwise, use Colab to run
+Use Colab to run

-Main libraries:
+CovNet Main libraries:
 - Tensorflow 1.13.1
 - Talos 0.4.9
 - scikit-learn, scipy, seaborn, pandas, numpy